oraclize/docs/source/includes/_dev_tools.md

 ## Encryption

-In order to use the encryption-enabling features of Oraclize, you can use tools like the <a href="https://app.oraclize.it/home/test_query" target="_blank">TestQuery</a> page or the <a href="https://github.com/oraclize/encrypted-queries" target="_blank">Python Encryption Tool</a>.
+In order to use the encryption-enabling features of Oraclize, developers can use the <a href="https://app.oraclize.it/home/test_query" target="_blank">TestQuery</a> page or the <a href="https://github.com/oraclize/encrypted-queries" target="_blank">Python Encryption Tool</a>.
 Keep in mind that every time you need to use the same encrypted content in a different Oraclize context (like a different Ethereum contract or a different Oraclize contract), you will need to generate and use a different encrypted string; this is to prevent replay attacks.

 ## Stargate

+Stargate will enables direct integration with your private deployment of an Ethereum-based chain, including testnets.
+It will

 If you need to use Oraclize in a private testnet, the Stargate tool enables a full integration of the service in your private context.
 You can find more information on how to use it in the dedicated section of the documentation.